What is Shitamachi?

-While you can find pockets of Shitamachi around Tokyo, the most popular neighborhoods for exploring Old Tokyo can be found in: Asakusa, Yanaka, Ueno, Ryogoku, Kagurazaka, Kanda, Jinbocho and Nihonbashi.
+While you can find pockets of Shitamachi around Tokyo, the most popular neighborhoods for exploring Old Tokyo are Asakusa, Yanaka, Ueno, Ryogoku, Kagurazaka, Kanda, Jinbocho, and Nihonbashi.
 You’ll find that most of these are in eastern Tokyo.

 A yokocho is an alley filled with local shops and restaurants with a super cool post-war vibe.
 Many of the coolest yokochos are located in Tokyo’s top Shitamachi neighborhoods.

 Omoide Yokocho is located in bustling Shinjuku, but it’s my favorite alley in the city.
 The smokey stalls will transport you into another era.
 You can find cheap drinks and 6-person yakitori joints at these places.

 If you’re curious to know more about each of these specific neighborhoods and their top Old Tokyo sights, you can consult my book, Hidden Tokyo.
 But for now, here’s are some quick tips.